So you need to create a business plan presentation for investors.

 What’s the catch?

-A PowerPoint presentation sounds simple enough, but I often see entrepreneurs get hung up on this.
+A PowerPoint presentation sounds simple enough, but as a Professional Business Plan Consultant, I often see entrepreneurs get hung up on this.

 It surprises many of my clients to find out that not everyone needs a presentation.
 I often steer entrepreneurs away from building one unless it is truly needed.

 You need a business plan presentation when you are: